meidelien/Biochemical_coordinate_layout/Exported layouts/README.md

 - Several other modifications are made to the Cytoscape representation to make it compatible with Cytoscape:
   - Single quotes are replaced with double quotes
   - boolean "False" & "True" are replaced with "false" & "true"
   - NB: If loading the network in cytoscape without x- and y-coordinates only step 1 and 3 is required.
-This will result in the network will be displayed in a random arrangement.
+This will display the network in a random arrangement.

 <p>&nbsp;</p>